 - Taking a shuttle van through the CK Shuttle company (this is what we took).
 We made sure to reserve our seats a couple of weeks in advance, and found this company to be friendly, affordable and safe to use.
 I’m actually planning to use them again in the Springtime to visit Hallstaat (CK Shuttle also goes to other destinations like Prague and Salzburg).

 - You can also take the train from Wien Westbahnhof to Linz, and then take a bus into Cesky.

 - Using either the shuttle van or train + bus will get you to Cesky Krumlov in about 3.5 hours.

 Where to Stay

 Cesky Krumlov hosts a large variety of Pensions – Bed and Breakfasts – all throughout the town.
-We found ours through Booking.com at a reasonable rate.
+We found ours through this Booking.com link at a reasonable rate.
 Pension Adalbert for us was a comfortable accommodation furnished with furniture over 500 years old!

 AirBnb’s and Hotels are also available in town, but they are not as popular and their rates are not as good as BnB’s.

 - The Wiseman Walking Tour is a free (donation-based) tour for those who want to stretch their legs and get historical insight into this UNESCO World Heritage site.
 Our tour guide was charming and funny, giving us restaurant and activity suggestions along the way.
 I definitely recommend taking a walking tour with this company, especially if you want to get a good feel of what the city has to offer!

 - A famous icon of Cesky Krumlov is the colorful castle tower.
 You have to buy tickets to tour this castle, but it’s worth the investment if you want to gain a panoramic photogenic view of the city and castle courtyards.